 Fred Felleman is recognized for his research, photography, and advocacy work to conserve and protect the Pacific Northwest’s marine environment.
 Over the past three decades, Fred has worked with marine conservation organizations, both locally and nationally, as well as local governments and tribes, to protect whale habitat and mitigate threats, particularly from oil spills.
 A skilled writer and photographer, Fred has used his talents to translate his research into public awareness and concern for the health of the Salish Sea.
 He has been involved with every major industrial expansion effort that would increase shipping traffic in our area, and has successfully challenged a variety of permits to decrease the risk of catastrophic oil spills.
 Fred has made integral contributions towards the creation of the Olympic Coast National Marine Sanctuary, the stationing of the Neah Bay response tug, enhancing Washington State’s oil spill prevention and response capabilities, banning Naval bombing of the Copalis Wildlife Refuge, listing the Southern resident killer whale community under ESA, creating the Cherry Point Aquatic Reserve and Management Plan, and improving cruise ship discharge requirements.
 Fred monitors and holds accountable decision makers, as in the recent case where the Army Corps neglected to release a draft Environmental Impact Statement for a massive expansion of the BP pier.
 For over thirty years, Fred has been the leading citizen paying attention studies and rules that impact the safety of the Salish Sea.

-Aimee Frazier is recognized for her work harnessing the joy, wonder, curiosity and capabilities of children and youth.
-In 2004, she followed passion and a sense of purpose to found the Explorers Club, an outdoor education program that provides leadership and life skills’ development for youth ages 7-17.
+Aimee Frazier is recognized for her work harnessing the joy, wonder, curiosity, and capabilities of children and youth.
+In 2004, she followed passion and a sense of purpose to found the Explorers Club, an outdoor education program that provides leadership and life skills development for youth ages 7-17.
+Along with a dynamic team of educators, Aimee formed the non-profit Wild Whatcom in 2010, connecting people of all ages to themselves, others, the community, and the natural world.
+Providing meaningful hands-on experiences, Wild Whatcom offers guided sensory exploration for young children, serves over 350 youth in the Explorers Club, brings its environmental education programs to local schools, and leads outings and adventures for adults.
 Through outdoor exploration and community service, Explorers Club youth learn to lead collaboratively, serve compassionately and to be aware and care about the world they inhabit.
-Outdoor explorations build a hands-on, intimate connection to and awareness of oneself, others, and the natural world.
-A sense of community commitment is built and nurtured as Explorers Club youth identify local needs and meet them, collectively contributing over 7000 hours of service to Whatcom County’s human and non-human ecosystems since 2004.
-Along with a dynamic team of educators, Aimee helped form the non-profit Wild Whatcom, which connects people of all ages to themselves, others, the community, and the natural world.
-Wild Whatcom offers guided sensory exploration for young children, serves over 300 youth in the Explorers Club, brings its environmental education programs to local schools, and leads outings and adventures for adults.
-Deep, informed, joyful connection to our planet creates leaders out of learners, and students emerge as stewards.
-Aimee is honored to help shape informed, capable, collaborative future citizens of tomorrow, and can’t imagine more purposeful work.
+Outdoor explorations build a hands-on, intimate connection to, and awareness of, oneself, others, and the natural world.
+A sense of community commitment is built and nurtured as Explorers Club youth identify local needs and meet them, collectively contributing over 7000 hours of service to Whatcom County’s human and non-human ecosystems.
+Deep, informed, joyful connection to our planet creates leaders out of learners, and students emerge as lifelong stewards.
+Along with the other environmental heroes that make up the Wild Whatcom team, Aimee is honored to help shape informed, capable, collaborative future citizens of tomorrow, and can’t imagine more purposeful work.

 Mitch Friedman is the executive director of Conservation Northwest, which he founded in 1988 after being an activist leader in efforts to save ancient forests.
 He was a founding board member of The Wildlands Network, Western Lands Alliance, and the Bellingham Bay Foundation.
 He has a degree in zoology from the University of Washington and has received conservation awards from Sunset Magazine, Society for Conservation Biology, The Wilderness Society, and others.
 In 2003 he was named by Washington Law and Politics Magazine as one of the "25 smartest people in Washington."
 At Conservation Northwest, Mitch has led the effort to infuse landscape scale conservation biology into advocacy strategy.
 The success of this approach is evident in great gains protecting habitat connectivity between the North Cascades Ecosystem and wild areas to the south (Central Cascades, across the I-90 landscape), east (the Rockies), and northwest (BC Coast and Chilcotin Ranges), as well as recovery of native carnivores including wolves, fisher, lynx and wolverine.
 He is known for his efforts to organize the first spotted owl protection protests; spending several days in the canopy of an ancient tree as one of the first tree-sitting protesters; having conceived and organized the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck; executing the first non-logging high bid for a Forest Service timber sale (called Thunder Mountain); and spearheading the dramatic protection of the Loomis State Forest wildlands.
 Mitch has two daughters, Jessie and Carrie.
 He lives in Bellingham, Washington.